nrwl/nx/docs/shared/recipes/nx-release/get-started-with-nx-release.md

 ```

-## Managing Git Operations
+## Manage Git Operations

 By default, Nx Release will stage all changes it makes with git.
-This includes updating package.json files, creating changelog files, and updating the package-lock.json file.
+This includes updating `package.json` files, creating changelog files, and updating the `package-lock.json` file.
 After staging the changes, Nx Release will commit the changes and create a git tag for the release.

-### Customizing the Commit Message and Tag Pattern
+### Customize the Commit Message and Tag Pattern

 The commit message created by Nx Release defaults to 'chore(release): publish {version}', where `{version}` will be dynamically interpolated with the relevant value based on your actual release, but can be customized with the `release.git.commitMessage` property in nx.json.